Aerial view of kayakers at Plandon Cay Cut near South Caicos in the Turks and Caicos

 Three kayaks off of East Bay Beach

-Kayaking off of East Bay Beach on South Caicos.
+Kayaking at East Bay near South Caicos.

 With the advent of two luxury resorts, South Caicos is developing a well-deserved reputation as an exceptional water sports destination.